zuccha/bright-future-simulator/image-generator/README.txt

 - imagesDirectory: Path to the folder (relative to this tool's folder), where input images are stored.
-- images: Map from label to image file.
-A label is any value present in columns "Actions", "Event", "Geo", "Indicator", and "Prestige" of the CSV file.
-  The following values are special, should always be present, and should not be used on the aforementioned columns: "Background", "Circle", "Corner", "House1", "House2", "House3", "House4", "House5".
-  * Background: Image used as a background.
+- images.background: Background image.
+It should fill the entire card.
-  * Circle: Image used for the prestige circle.
+- images.circle: Image used for the prestige circle.
-  * Corner: Image used for the white halo corner.
+- images.corner: Image used for the white halo corner.
 The provided image should be of the bottom-left corner, the tool will turn it for the others.
-  * House1-House5: Images used when placing houses.
-For every house, the tool will choose a random house image and rotate it randomly.
+- images.houses: List of images used for houses.
+There need to be at least four images.
+For each image, the tool will place four houses (one in each corner), picked at random, non-repeating, and rotated randomly.
+- images.labels: List of images for labels used in columns "Actions", "Event", "Geo", "Indicator", and "Prestige" of the CSV file.
 Labels are case sensitive!

 - inputCsvFile: Path (relative to this tool's folder) of the input CSV list.
 - outputDirectory: Path (relative to this tool's folder) where output images